SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 walk away from the shuttle.
-The gangly gray trees scattered in small stands reach upward into the mist, and you get the distinct feeling that something out there is watching you.”
+The gangly gray trees scattered in small stands reach upward into the mist, and you get the distinct feeling that something out there is watching you."

 Believable Characters
 Other than the setting, the players’ characters will also encounter other people who live